TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 `returns:` The blocks, serialized as a Markdown string.

-The output is simplified as Markdown does not support all features of BlockNote.
-Block structuring elements are removed, children of blocks which aren't list items are un-nested, and certain styles are removed.
+The output is simplified as Markdown does not support all features of BlockNote - children of blocks which aren't list items are un-nested and certain styles are removed.

 **Example**